Charged With Bad Checks or Credit Card Fraud in Connecticut?

 If you made a mistake at a difficult time in your life, I understand and want to help you.

-Although financial stress is not an excuse for criminal behavior, there are still defenses I can pursue.
+Although financial stress is not an excuse for criminal behavior, there are still defenses we can pursue.
 I have handled many white collar offenses within the Connecticut criminal courts.
 I know what you are up against, and what it will take to fix this problem.

 You may be charged with a bad checks offense if you attempt to pass a check knowing there is insufficient funds to cover the amount, or knowing the bank will refuse the check, for instance writing a check on a closed account.